Dead Man in the Yard

 The dead man opened the closet door a crack and peered out at me.
 “You seem to know a whole lot about me for a total stranger.”

 “The camera doesn’t lie.”
-I pulled out my wallet with its accordion-fold assortment of yard pictures.
+I pulled out my accordion-fold assortment of yard pictures.
 The latest one, the last one, had a dead man in the foreground.
 I had taken that picture out-of-doors instead of through the picture window as usual.

 “That’s me.
 Lying there.”